U.S. v. Harris, No. 96-10416 (9th Cir.) (154 F.3d 1082) (September 9, 1998) (Judge Charles E. Wiggins)

 Although the Court held that it was bound by precedent to affirm a sentence of 95 years, it issued a strong call to Congress to amend the mandatory minimum laws to give the sentencing courts more discretion.

-The two defendants in this case, Larry Harris and Michael Steward, were convicted …
+The two defendants in this case, Larry Harris and Michael Steward, …

 Full article and associated cases available to subscribers.